salilc/LegitCarDealer/README.md

 Future Work :

-1. Work on improving the AUC through xgboost and LightGBM algorithms.
+1. Work on improving the AUC by finetunig the hyper parameters of xgboost and LightGBM algorithms.
 2. Try and leverage outliers and missing values.